learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 ## Problem Statement

 Welcome to the web, the largest canvas in the world.
-Roughly 40% of the world's population has access to the web, and dedicated people are at work every day to grow that percentage (that could be you!).
+Roughly 40% of the world's population has access to the web.
 Never before has it been possible to reach so many across such vast distances!

 To orient you in these first steps of your study of HTML and web programming we